birjj/blog/2022-05-15-setting-up-ackee/index.md

 So the plan right now is:

 1. Set up a MongoDB database using the free tier of MongoDB Atlas.
-This is somewhat limited in how much data can be stored (up to 5GB) - but if we ever were to reach that limit we could always upgrade our plan.
+This is somewhat limited in how much data can be stored (up to 512MB) - but is great for getting started quickly, and can easily be upgraded if needed.
 2. Set up a Vercel project to host the Ackee frontend and GraphQL backend.
 Their generous personal hobby plan allows us to run serverless functions and host static frontends for free, as long as we don't exceed our quota.

 ## Hosting the database